liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/enabling-search-and-indexing.markdown

     }

 In addition to `BooleanQuery`, `TermRangeQuery`, and `TermQuery`, Liferay provides a `StringQuery` implementation class.
-This kind of query implmentation allows you to construct custom queries using Lucene's query syntax.
-Please refer to the
-[Faceted Search and Customized Search Filtering](/develop/tutorials/-/knowledge_base/6-2/faceted-search-and-customized-search-filtering) tutorial for an example that uses a `StringQuery`.
+This query implementation allows you to construct custom queries using Lucene's query syntax.
+Please refer to the [Faceted Search and Customized Search Filtering](/develop/tutorials/-/knowledge_base/6-2/faceted-search-and-customized-search-filtering) tutorial for an example that uses a `StringQuery`.
 Once you've performed a search and have obtained a hits object, you can retrieve the corresponding